 How to Do It

-To sign a check over to somebody else or to a business, verify that a bank will accept the check, then endorse the back of the check and write "Pay to the order of John Doe."
-Use the other person’s name instead of John Doe.
+To sign a check over to somebody else or to a business, verify that a bank will accept the check, then endorse the back of the check and write "Pay to the order of [Person's First and Last Name]."
 Then, pass the check on to that person so they can deposit or cash the check.

 Will the Bank Allow It?